puks0618/NLP/README.md

 # NLP
-This is an NLP Project which changes German Language to English
+This is a NLP Project which changes German Language to English.